Review Date: July 2021 – Review unit purchased from Kobo

 - Fully-featured ebook app provides a better reading experience than other large-screen E Ink devices.

-- Kobo does not provide a way to export notes and highlights added to ebooks and PDFs.
+- Kobo does not provide a way to export notes and highlights added to ebooks.

 - No frontlight temperature control.